Call for Abstract

 Psycho-oncology is a subject of multi-disciplinary interest and share boundaries with oncology, psychiatry, rehabilitation, Palliative care and other clinical disciplines or it is a field of interdisciplinary study and practice at the intersection of lifestyle, psychology and oncology.
 It is concerned with aspects of cancer that go beyond medical treatment and include lifestyle, psychological and social aspects of cancer.
 Sometimes it is also referred to as psychosocial oncology or behavioral oncology because it deals with psychosocial and behavioral topics.
 The field is concerned both with the effects of cancer on a person's psychological health as well as the social and behavioral factors that may affect the disease process of cancer and/or the remission of it.

 Neuropsychology studies the structure and function of the brain as they relate to specific psychological processes and behaviors.
-It is an experimental field of psychology that aims to understand how behavior and cognition are influenced by brain functioning ,the diagnosis and treatment of behavioral and cognitive effects of neurological disorders.
+It is an experimental field of psychology that aims to understand how behavior and cognition are influenced by brain functioning and is concerned with the diagnosis and treatment of behavioral and cognitive effects of neurological disorders.
 The term neuropsychology has been applied to lesion studies in humans and animals.
-It has also been applied to efforts to record electrical activity from individual cells (or groups of cells) in higher primates (including some studies of human patients).It is scientific in its approach, making use of neuroscience, and shares an information processing view of mind with cognitive psychology and cognitive science
+It has also been applied to efforts to record electrical activity from individual cells (or groups of cells) in higher primates (including some studies of human patients).It is scientific in its approach, making use of neuroscience, and shares an information processing view of the mind with cognitive psychology and cognitive science.

 Psychotherapy is a general term for treating mental health problems by talking with a psychiatrist, psychologist or other mental health provider.
 There are many types of psychotherapy, each with its own approach.
 The type of psychotherapy that's right for you depends on your individual situation.
 Psychotherapy is also known as talk therapy, counseling, psychosocial therapy or, simply, therapy.

-- Track 10-3Deep brain stimulation and its side effects
+- Track 11-3Deep brain stimulation and its side effects

 Post-traumatic stress disorder (PTSD) is an anxiety disorder caused by very frightening or stressful distressing events.
 It is estimated to affect about 1 in every 3 people who have a traumatic experience.
 Panic disorders, anxiety and depression are most common in person suffering from PTSD.
 We will be discussing about the major causes, symptoms and risk factors of PTSD such as family violence, domestic harassment and abuse or trauma.